tdienlin/persistence_and_anonymity/power analysis/README.md

 # Background

-Here, I run some power analysis for a study on online political participation.
+Here, we run some power analysis for a study on online political participation.
 In the study, people use a social networking site (discord) on which they discuss political matters.
 Participants will communicate in groups of 20 people each (medium scale group